 Motorcycle crash injuries tend to be catastrophic, if not deadly.
 Lives change forever in a second.
 If this has happened to you or a member of your family, you may be able to hold a negligent party accountable.

-At the Law Offices of John Schmidt & Associates, we are dedicated to helping individuals and their families struggling with injuries and death after motorcycle accidents.
+At the Law Offices of John Schmidt & Associates, our experienced personal injury attorneys are dedicated to helping individuals and their families struggling with injuries and death after motorcycle accidents.
 We help clients in Shepherdsville, Louisville, Radcliff, Elizabethtown, Mount Washington, and Jeffersontown, Kentucky find a way to move forward.

 Steps to take After a Motorcycle Accident